etheleon/gojek_takehome/README.md

 ## Getting Started

-Read the [installation guide](./docs/00-introduction.md) for instructions on setting up the microservice on Google Cloud Platform.
+The µservice has been setup on Google Cloud Platform, accessing the service either will require one to port forward traffic to the K8S cluster or directly query the public endpoint

-## Endpoints
+### Connecting to service

-  ### Port Forwarding
+#### [Option 1] Port Forwarding

 To test the APIs you can use `kubectl` to port forward the service: